prokschf/rate_limiter_demo/README.md

 Dear Ultramarin Team,
 please enjoy this demo of a rate limiter tester.
 The back-end is written in python and FastAPI.
-The front-end is in JS react.
+The front-end is in JS react and tailwind.

-The animations are added in a tech demo and may or may not be suitable based on the desired audience.
+The animations are added in as a tech demo and may or may not be suitable based on the desired audience.
 All in all it does not not follow a fully fleshed out design language but it should do the trick for the purposes of a take home showcase.
 The framing headlines, 'lorem ipsum' and the left column are purely decorative.
 Also the front-end could could be further modularized, linted, tested, etc. - at this point I chose to stop.
 Let me know if you want to see examples of any of those.

 ##Functionality

 Adjust the slider to send N requests to the back-end.
 Click the cogwheel button on the top right to adjust the rate limit.

 The indicator bar is not FULLY synchronized with the back-end in this application in that it will not reset once the rate limiter backoff is reached -- the back-end doesn't provide this functionality but it seemed to make sense to add it for visuals.
+So the rate limiter will start accepting requests again but the indicator bar doesnt visually reset.

 ##Install